-Zika is transmitted through an infected Aedes mosquito’s bite, which can happen during the day and night.
-Many infected people don’t have symptoms or have mild ones, however, it can be passed from a pregnant woman to her fetus.
-If transmitted during pregnancy, the infection can cause birth defects.
+Zika is transmitted through an infected Aedes mosquito’s bite.
+Many infected people don’t have symptoms or have mild ones.
+However, zika can cause pregnancy complications if a pregnant mother is infected.
+It can also be passed from a pregnant mother to her fetus; and may cause birth defects in the child.
 Currently, there’s no available vaccine or medication for Zika.

 - Joint and muscle pain